ubiquity/ubiquity-dollar/README.md

 3. We require all PRs to meet the issues expectation and/or to follow the discussions accordingly and implement all necessary changes and feedback by reviewers.

-4. We run [CI jobs](https://github.com/ubiquity/ubiquity-dollar/actions) all CI jobs must pass before commiting/merging a PR with no exceptions (usually a few exceptions while the PR it's getting reviewed and the maintainers highlight may skip a job)
+4. We run [CI jobs](https://github.com/ubiquity/ubiquity-dollar/actions) all CI jobs must pass before commiting/merging a PR with no exceptions (usually a few exceptions while the PR it's getting reviewed and the maintainers highlight a job run that may skip)

 ### Network Settings
 | Network | Chain ID | RPC Endpoint                  | Comment |